 BOARD OF GOVERNORS

-COMPLIANCE PROGRAM
+COMPLIANCE PROGRAM PLAN

 INTRODUCTION

-The State University System of Florida (System) Board of Governors (Board) Compliance Program (compliance program) is a structured and organized approach to promote and support a culture of compliance, risk mitigation, and accountability.
-The Office of Inspector General and Director of Compliance (OIGC) has developed its compliance program with a focus on the Board of Governors Office (Board Office).
+The State University System of Florida (System) Board of Governors (Board) Compliance Program Plan (compliance program) is a structured and organized approach to promote and support a culture of compliance, risk mitigation, and accountability.
+The Board of Governors’ Compliance Program Plan is incorporated into the Office of Inspector General and Director of Compliance (OIGC), which also has audit and investigative responsibilities.
+The work in each of these areas helps direct the overall compliance program with a focus on the Board of Governors' Office (Board Office).

 The United States Sentencing Commission publishes the Federal Sentencing Guidelines for Organizations (Guidelines), which recommends that all organizations, including higher education institutions, have a comprehensive compliance program in place.
 Chapter 8 of the Guidelines lists and defines the elements required for an effective compliance program, which are incorporated in the “Compliance Program Structure” section of this document.
-The Guidelines continue to serve as the standards upon which compliance and ethics programs in all sectors are developed.The benefits of a comprehensive compliance program within the Board Office are significant.
-The compliance program exists to:
+The Guidelines continue to serve as the standards upon which compliance and ethics programs in all sectors are developed.

+A comprehensive and effective compliance program for the Board Office includes objectives such as:

-Foster a culture that encourages and supports compliance-based decision-making;
+Fostering a culture that encourages and supports compliance-based decision-making;

-Enhance decision-making by raising awareness of requirements and expectations;
+Enhancing decision-making by raising awareness of requirements and expectations;

-Reduce risks of non-compliance while increasing the likelihood of early detection and correction;
+Reducing risks of non-compliance while increasing the likelihood of early detection and correction;

-Address concerns through collaboration, cooperation, and communication; and
+Addressing concerns through collaboration, cooperation, and communication; and

-Enhance employee engagement to report actual or perceived violations of law or policy.
+Enhancing employee engagement to report actual or perceived violations of law or policy.

 COMPLIANCE PROGRAM STRUCTURE